Build a Support Triage Agent

 """

-handle = start(support_agent, prompt)
+handle = start(support_agent, prompt, runtime=runtime)

 for event in handle.stream():